bplaut/caution-when-ood-llm/README.md

 ```
 python plot_data.py <output_directory> <dataset1,dataset2,...> <collapse_prompts> <data_file1> [<data_file2> ...]
 ```
 If collapse_prompts=True, we group the data from the two prompt phrasings together.
 We set collapse_prompts=False for the AUROC analysis (because it's nonlinear), but set collapse_prompt=True for the score plots (because those are linear).
+You probably don't need to worry about this because you should probably just use the bash scripts below, which will automatically use collapse_prompts=True/False in the appropriate places.

 There is also statistical_tests.py, which computes the p-values and has the following usage:
 ```